Bububooo3/pancake-maker-code/README.md

 > Wowki simulator + my handdrawn diagram is what's actually going to be used
 <hr>

-  I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
-Together, we do other stuff, too.
+  Right now, I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
+We work together on a lot of stuff, too.

   We'll get a final product picture up by May, probably.